johnbarnes-vi/vit-imagenet21k-p/README.md

 The project's next stage involves training a Vision Transformer (ViT) on the processed ImageNet-21K dataset.

-### Preprocessing

-The `preprocessing` directory contains the code and scripts required to preprocess the ImageNet-21K dataset, starting from the original 1.3TB `winter21_whole.tar.gz` file downloaded from image-net.org.
-The preprocessing steps transform the dataset into a resized, indexed version, stored in the `/mnt/` directory, with a serialized index (pickled object mapping) in the actual project repository.

-Most of the preprocessing code comes from the paper "ImageNet21k Pretraining for the Masses" by Tal Ridnik et al, with the exception of the `pickle_resized_images.py` script, which was authored as part of this project.

 ### Models

 The `models` directory contains the Python implementations of various neural network architectures that are utilized in the project: